Paula Mena Barreto

 There is no corporate criminal liability in Brazil for violation of honor.
 Therefore, corporations cannot be held criminally liable for crimes against the honor of others.
 Individuals who commit crimes against honor can be sanctioned with detention from 1 month to 2 years, depending on the specific crime, and a fine.
 The penalty may be increased in specific circumstances.

 In the case of defamation, the penalty is increased if it is committed against (i) the President of Brazil or a Foreign Head of State; (ii) a public servant due to his/her public duties; and (iii) individuals over 60 years old or disabled.
-In the case of injury, the penalty can be increased in cases where it regards race, skin color, ethnicity, religion, origin, age, or impairment.
+In the case of injury, the penalty can be increased in cases where it regards religion, age, or impairment.

 Crimes against honor are of private interest in Brazil, so only the victims are entitled to file a criminal complaint to have the facts prosecutes in Court.
 Corporations may file criminal complaints for defamation because they have a reputation which is considered material honor for criminal purposes.
 The victim of a crime against the honor has 6 months to file a criminal complaint as of the date he/she becomes aware of the author of the offense.

-Every civil trial in Brazil is performed by judges, who are not limited when it comes to the amount of the compensation to be set related to the moral damages.
-It will depend on the concrete situation, but normally the Courts take into consideration the economic situation of the victim and of the respondent, and the gravity of the offense.
-Brazilian law does not have a punitive damages rule, but in some cases the Court also considers this approach to set the compensation.
+Every civil trial in Brazil is performed by judges (not juries), who are not bound by statutory, legal or in any other way limited when setting the amount of compensation for moral damages.
+The figures awarded will depend on the circumstances of the concrete case.
+Particulary, judge will consider the economic situation of both parties and the severity of the offense and its practical consequences, which aim to inhibit the offender from reoffending.
+Brazilian law does not formally recognize punitive damages rule, but in some cases the Court also considers this approach to set the compensation.

-Based on that, defamation and privacy fall under the criminal or civil law in Brazil and the harm to the personality rights, including the harm of the honor of someone, will be decided on a case-by-case basis depending on the concrete case and facts presented by the affected person.
+Defamation and privacy under the criminal Law in Brazil and the harm to the personality rights, including the harm of the honor/reputation of someone, in the same direction, will also be ruled on a case-by-case basis depending on the concrete case and facts presented by the affected person.

 The LGPD applies to any processing operation with personal data carried out by a natural person or a legal entity of public or private law, irrespective of the means, the country in which its headquarter is located or the country where the data are located, provided that: (i) the processing operation is carried out in the national territory; (ii) the purpose of the processing activity is to offer or provide goods or services or the processing of data of individuals located in the national territory; or (iii) the personal data being processed were collected in the national territory.